 They are now calling caffeine withdrawal and intoxication mental illnesses.
 Granted, habitual coffee drinkers who skip their morning cuppa may feel a little headachy or sluggish and too much caffeine can cause unpleasant, jittery side effects; but this time the APA has gone too far.

-I’ve written about the health benefits of coffee and caffeine too many times to count and I stand strongly behind the many health benefits.
+I’ve written about the health benefits of coffee and caffeine too many times to count and I stand strongly behind the many health benefits of caffeine and coffee.
 Here’s a recap of why you shouldn’t hesitate to drink up.

 - Caffeine amplifies the energizing effects of dopamine and other neurotransmitters letting your brain’s natural stimulants wake you up and increase your concentration and focus.